-These data will be used to calculate first year persistence rates for full-time, first-time bachelor's degree seekers at four-year colleges and universities and to calculate first year persistence rates for full-time, first-time degree/certificate seekers at two-year colleges or technical institutes.
-The persistence rate is the sum of degree/certificate seekers still enrolled and those who transferred by the end of the fall term immediately subsequent to the fall of the students' first enrollment, divided by the adjusted cohort.
+Data in Part 2 will also be used to calculate first year persistence rates for full-time, first-time bachelor's degree seekers at four-year colleges and universities and to calculate first year persistence rates for full-time, first-time degree/certificate seekers at two-year colleges or technical institutes.
+The persistence rate is the sum of degree/certificate seekers still enrolled and those who transferred by the end of the fall term immediately after the fall of the students' first enrollment, divided by the adjusted cohort.